Here is my pick of the top 10 original songs by Sungha Jung that contain a lot of musical variety.

 At least one person enjoyed my performance of this song when I was filming the music video for my YouTube channel.

 I have complete tutorials for all these songs on my YouTube channel.
-You can also check out my detailed tabs for each of these songs.
+I recommend getting my detailed tabs for each of these songs for faster learning.